socketsupply/sockets.sh/src/docs/faq.md

 As for determining the identity authenticity of the sender, the network protocol does not employ overhead of digital signatures or verification, nor digital certificates.

 Socket powered apps are allowed, and expected, to employ their own security layered on top of (tunneled through) the network encryption provided automatically.
-This may included additional encryption, digital signatures, digital certificates (identity verification), and more, according to the needs and capabilities of the app.
+This may includ additional encryption, digital signatures, digital certificates (identity verification), and more, according to the needs and capabilities of the app.

 All of those app-specific techniques are still able to be leveraged and negotiated across the Socket-powered peer network.